ZeroCM/zcm/docs/building.md

    users should install the `nodejs-legacy` package in addition to the `nodejs` package because of the debian renaming of the "node" executable to "nodejs" will cause build problems.
+ - Python: used for python language bindings
+ - elf: used by some tools for runtime loading of shared libraries of zcmtypes
+ - clang: development tool used for testing zcm with clang's addresss and thread sanitizers
+ - cxxtest: development tool used for verifying zcm core code

 All of the optional dependencies must be enabled at build-time by using `./waf configure`.
 By default, *configure* will not attempt to enable any